1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 This dominance stems from IDF cyber units producing world-class talent and Israel’s position as a primary target for state-sponsored cyber attacks, creating real-world testing grounds for security technologies.
 Major success stories include Check Point Software (founded 1993, now valued at $18 billion), Wiz (reached $12 billion valuation in just 4 years), CrowdStrike (founded by Israeli entrepreneurs, $83 billion market cap), and Palo Alto Networks (co-founded by Israelis, $100 billion market cap).

 The sector continues to produce innovative Israel startups across cloud security, application security, network security, identity management, and threat intelligence.
 Tel Aviv now ranks as the #2 cybersecurity hub globally after Silicon Valley.
+Sales teams using verified startup contacts to reach Israeli cybersecurity founders will find decision-makers who are accustomed to evaluating new tools quickly.

 Artificial Intelligence & Machine Learning